 - Using your child’s social security number to claim an income tax refund without your permission.

-- Maxing out your credit cards without your permission.
+- Maxing out your credit cards without permission.

-- Refusing to give you money, food, rent, medicine or clothing.
+- Refusing to provide you with money, food, rent, medicine, or clothing.

 - Using funds from your children’s tuition or a joint savings account without your knowledge.